Florida Taxidermy Laws

 As a special courtesy to taxidermists, the FWC allows the sale of mounted specimens of lawfully taken freshwater fish.
 However, it is still against the law in Florida to sell black bass or other game fish (unless lawfully tagged on Lake Okeechobee); therefore, it would not be legal for individuals to sell specimens for the purpose of mounting.

-If you need additional information concerning the mounting of wildlife, please visit Ask FWC, write to:
+If you need additional information concerning the mounting of wildlife, please:

 FWC, Division of Law Enforcement, Captive Wildlife Section